Chambres en ville

-Chambres en ville (Rooms in town) was a Québécois téléroman written by Sylvie Payette that aired on TVA from 1989 to 1996.
+Chambres en ville (Rooms in town) is a Québécois téléroman written by Sylvie Payette that aired on TVA from 1989 to 1996.
+The show was feted on its 35th anniversary in 2024.

 Plot

 This is the story of flatmates living in a dormitory.
 Louise is one of the central character in this series along with Rodrigue "Pete" Béliveau.
 Louise welcomes students into her residence and ends up taking on different roles for her guests: a mother, nurse, listener, psychologist, and probation agent among others.
 The students develop a close relationship with her and most of them keep coming back each year.
 Even after they depart, Louise is always available for them.
 Through different students' experiences, we are witness to all sorts of wild and turbulent events.
 Some of the subjects raised include; wars between roommates, sex (often during action), sickness (AIDS) and cheating, all of which make for an interesting soap opera (téléroman).